afrobrad/ExcerisePredictor/Practical-Machine-Learning-Course-Project.md

 A Random Forest model with 5 fold CV was trained to predict the assess the correctness of the weight lifting exercises with 0.9937128 accuracy.
-This model will be used to evaluate the Test/Evaluation data set.
+This model will be used to evaluate the 20 case Test/Evaluation data set.